 Once a target has been more firmly pinned down, the system permits a 4-missile battery to be fired off with 5-second intervals between each shot.

 The warhead that the P-270 carries weighs 300 kilograms, half of which is made up of a powerful explosive, and utilizes a delayed impact fuse.
-The force of the P-270, which pierces ship armor before detonating inside, can be increased more by the kinetic energy of the missile and also by any unused fuel.
+The force of the P-270, which pierces ship armour before detonating inside, can be increased more by the kinetic energy of the missile and also by any unused fuel.

 The sheer power of the explosion makes even one direct hit incredibly effective against even the largest of ships, although multiple strikes would be needed to sink it entirely.

-The P-270 was manufactured to destroy battleships and transport vessels, specifically those owned by NATO patrolling the Baltic and Black Seas and those of NATO-aligned countries such as Japan and South Korea which monitor the Pacific Sea.
+The P-270 was manufactured to destroy battleships and transport vessels, specifically, those owned by NATO patrolling the Baltic and Black Seas and those of NATO-aligned countries such as Japan and South Korea which monitor the Pacific Sea.

 For these types of targets, the P-270s were to be launched by Soviet vessels to attack groups of 2 to 4 ships with a flurry of 2 to 4 projectiles in hit-and-run style.